 Because it is not possible.
+Password RBL has always implemented a zero-trust model.
 Passwords submitted to the Password RBL API have already been salted and cryptographically hashed 30,000 times with the industry standard PBKDF2 algorithm.
 Cryptographic hash functions are one-way functions that cannot be reversed or "decrypted."
 Additionally, starting with Password Firewall v6.00, only a partial hash value is sent to the API.
 These design elements prevent Password RBL from being able to see the clear text version of the password that has been chosen.
 And Password Firewall is source-available, so you can open the passwdfw.ps1 file and verify its operation for yourself.